 Division of the Arts

-Course requirements for graduation include (in addition to Art History 101 or 102): one course in studio arts, film, or photography; Art Criticism and Methodology (Art History 385), typically taken in the junior year; one non–Western civilization art history course; one course each covering the ancient to 1400 C.E. period, the 1400 to 1800 C.E. period, and the period from 1800 to the present; and at least two 300-level art history seminars (in addition to Art History 385).
-Note that one course may satisfy both the seminar and period requirements, but no course may satisfy more than two requirements.
+Course requirements for graduation include (in addition to Art History 101 or 102): one course in studio arts, film, or photography; Art Criticism and Methodology (Art History 385), typically taken in the junior year; a set of period and geographic requirements; and at least two 300-level art history seminars (in addition to Art History 385).
+Note that one course may satisfy both the seminar and period/geographic requirement.
 Before undertaking the Senior Project—a major thesis that examines an original art historical issue—the student is encouraged to demonstrate reading knowledge of a language other than English.
 Each May, seniors give a short presentation of their topics in an informal colloquium.

 Recent Senior Projects in Art History